QUEBEC TRAFFIC RULES 03

 - Making wise choices

-You can use the OEA strategy, which stands for observing, evaluate, and act.
-Practice employing this method as a passenger, that is the same practice that all competent drivers utilize on the road.
+You can use the OEA strategy, which stands for observing, evaluating, and act.
+Practice employing this method as a passenger; that is the same practice that all competent drivers utilize on the road.
 This exercise can be done in a car or on the bus.

 The OEA’s plan